 Boundaries.
-The western boundary follows the 40m contour line and the eastern boundary follows the 140 m contour line east-southeast of Pendulum Cove.
+The western boundary follows the 40m contour line and the eastern boundary follows the 140 m contour line eastsoutheast of Pendulum Cove.
 The northern and southern boundaries follow the edge of the volcanic debris-covered permanent ice that borders the Site.

 Scientific value.
 Geothermal activity was recorded during a survey in 1987, with substantial heat being emitted from crevices amongst scoria.
 There was no such evidence in 2002.
 Although vegetation is very sparse, this known-age site is being colonised by numerous moss and lichen species.
 Two of the mosses (Racomitrium lanuginosum and R. heterostichoides) are unique both on the island and in the Antarctic, and both are very rare here.
 Several other mosses are Antarctic rarities.

 Human impact.
-The non-native springtail Deuteraphorura cebennaria has been found in Pendulum Cove, but just outside Site G.
+The non-native springtail Deuteraphorura cebennaria has been found in Pendulum Cove, but just outside Site G. Other non-native springtails found in the vicinity of Site G include Hypogastrura viatica and Proisotoma minuta.